- Userdata.dll issues are usually generated by some corrupted registry files or even outdated drivers.

 - Press the Fix All Selected Issues button to repair the registry.

-Solution 3: Remove Programs From the Windows Startup
+5. Remove programs from the Windows Startup

-- Click the Start-up tab shown directly below.
+- Click the Start-up tab.

 - Then you can remove programs from the Windows startup by selecting them and clicking Disable.